nihal467/build-ml/README.md

 ## How to configure

 - Download the whole project and keep it in a folder.
-- Install the libraries defined above(I use anaconda so the command is "conda install <package-name>").
+- Install the libraries defined above(I use anaconda so the command is "conda install package-name").
 - Navigate to the newly made folder using cmd.
-- Activate the tensorflow environment (Iam using Anaconda so the command is like "conda activate <name-of-environment>").
+- Activate the tensorflow environment (Iam using Anaconda so the command is like "conda activate name-of-environment").

 ## How to Run
 After activating the tensorflow environment excecute the following command in the cmd.